sambacha/fontParts/CONTRIBUTING.rst

 Oh man, thank you!
 Writing test cases is like kerning, sometimes it’s really soothing, sometimes it feels like it might just not end.
 Any test case that you want to contribute is one less that someone needs to write, so we really thank you for your interest here.

-To start, you'll see a list of all that needs to be done on the `Tests Project <https://github.com/robofab-developers/fontParts/projects/1>`_ on GitHub.
+To start, you’ll see a list of all that needs to be done on the `Tests Project <https://github.com/robofab-developers/fontParts/projects/1>`_ on GitHub.
 Each object that needs tests has an issue where one can discuss the tests, ask questions about what should be done, and (hopefully) where you will volunteer to take ownership of writing tests for that object.

 If you want to take ownership for testing an object, just say so on the issue and we’ll add you as a contributor and assign that issue to you.